Find food that fits your pet’s needs

 What health benefits does brown rice offer dogs?

 Brown rice is full of natural fiber, which helps a dog's digestion.
 It is also an excellent source of carbohydrates, vitamins and minerals.
-Specifically, vitamins D and B — essential to heart health — are found in brown rice.
+Specifically, vitamins B2 - better known as riboflavin, B9 - better known as folate, and D are found in brown rice and provide a variety of health benefits.
 Minerals and vitamins essential to a dog's health, including calcium, iron and riboflavin are also packed into this superfood.
 It is important to have the right balance of these nutrients in your dog's food, so if you see brown rice listed as an ingredient in a Hill's® dog food you can be confident that Hill's has done extensive research to make sure that it not only meets our high-quality standards, but is also precisely balanced to meet your dog's needs.

 Can my dog be allergic to rice?